MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/user-role-profiles.md

 ## Tabs in the Administrator console

-The table below shows the tabs and order that they appear in the console.
+The table below shows the tabs and order that they appear in the console:

 | User roles | Tab order in Console |
 | --- | --- |